ptimoner/QGIS-Documentation/docs/training_manual/rasters/data_manipulation.rst

    Consider instead to create a raster catalog as described in the :ref:`Create a Virtual Raster <tm_virtual_raster>` section.

 #.
-Click on the :guilabel:`Merge` algorithm from the
+Clique no algoritmo :guilabel:`Merge` no menu
-   :menuselection:`GDAL --> Raster miscellaneous` menu.
+   :menuselection:`GDAL --> Raster miscellaneous`.
 #.
-As we did for the
+Use the
-   :ref:`Create a Virtual raster <tm_virtual_raster>`, use the :guilabel:`...` button to choose which layers you want to merge.
+   :guilabel:`...` button to choose which layers you want to merge.

-   You can also specify a Virtual raster as input, and then all of the rasters that it consists of will be processed.
 #.
-If you know the GDAL library, you can also add your own options by
-   opening the :guilabel:`Advanced parameters` menu.
+Se você conhece a biblioteca GDAL, também pode adicionar suas próprias opções
+   abrindo o menu :guilabel:`Advanced parameters`.

 .. figure:: img/merge_rasters.png
    :align: center